-The College holds students, staff, and faculty accountable for their behavior on and off campus and addresses behavior that violates the Student Code of Conduct (4.01) and the Disciplinary Action and Due Process (5.5).
+The College holds students, staff, and faculty accountable for their behavior on and off campus.
+It addresses behavior that violates the Student Code of Conduct (4.01) and the Disciplinary Action and Due Process (5.5).
 This Anti-Hazing Policy applies to all staff, faculty, students, student organizations, and student groups and is effective from matriculation to commencement, including breaks in the academic year.
 This Policy applies to conduct on or off-campus between two or more people affiliated with the College or any student or other organization associated with the College.
-This Policy also applies to volunteers acting in an official capacity that advises or coaches student organizations and/or student groups and who have direct contact with students.
+This Policy also applies to volunteers acting in an official capacity who advise or coach student organizations and/or student groups and those with direct contact with students.